rusi/jetson-nano-tf-keras-pytorch/README.md

 To build and run this container locally:
 ```
 $ docker build . -t jetson-nano-tf-keras-pytorch
-$ docker run --rm -it jetson-nano-tf-keras-pytorch uname -a
+$ docker run --rm -it jetson-nano-tf-keras-pytorch
 ```